SwimilTylers/ecs-underlay-mocker/README.md

 ### How to apply an underlay config

 1. copy `underlayctl` and your underlay network config to one of your VPC nodes
-2. use tool `ssh-auth` to generate ssh authentication.
+2. (if necessary) use tool `ssh-auth` to generate ssh authentication.
 3. use tool `master` to specify underlay network config.
 It will finish rest jobs.

 If you want to use the sample config, try this: `./underlayctl master --check-config using config/net.yaml`.

 ### How to update an underlay config